Mountain View Animal Hospital offers a wide range of veterinary services for pets in the following areas:

 The precise start date of acupuncture’s use in China and how it evolved from early times are uncertain.
 Sharpened stones known as Bian shi have been found in China, which may date to the Neolithic or possibly even earlier in the Stone Age.
 The earliest example of metal needles was found in a tomb dated to c.
 113 BCE, though their use might not necessarily have been acupuncture.
 The earliest written record of acupuncture is found in the Huangdi Neijing, translated as The Yellow Emperor’s Inner Canon, dated approximately 200 BCE.

-Current scientific research indicates that traditional forms of acupuncture are more effective than placebos in the relief of certain types of pain and post-
+Current scientific research indicates that traditional forms of acupuncture are more effective than placebos in the relief of certain types of pain and post-operative nausea.
+The mechanisms underlying pain relief from insertion of needles are unknown, but it has been suggested that it may involve the body’s own pain reduction system, possibly attended by an increased release of endorphins, serotonin, norepinephrine, or gamma-aminobutyric acid.

 Serious adverse events are exceedingly rare—on the order of five in one million and are usually associated with poorly trained, unlicensed acupuncturists.
-There is general agreement that acupuncture is safe when administered by well-
+There is general agreement that acupuncture is safe when administered by well-trained practitioners using sterile needles.

 Chinese Herbal Medicine